Super Commando Dhruva: Grand Master Robo

 GEN#116, that is where Grandmaster was generally first introduced, though his role and full impact was limited compared to his next full major appearance in the SPCL#2 "Grand MasterRobo".

-"Grand Master Robo", this is the comic that bears his name and is considered the first major confrontation and full-scale story featuring the villain.
+"Grand Master Robo" is the comic that bears his name and is considered the first major confrontation and full-scale story featuring the villain.
 This issue is where he truly establishes himself as one of the Dhruv's major adversary.

 While his initial cameo appearance is in "Maut Ka Olympic", the definitive debut that names the comic after him and solidifies his role is "Grand Master Robo".

 This key issue introduced Swarna Nagri (Golden City), which is located at the base of the ocean and hidden from human eyes.
 Swarna Nagri is the home of Swarna Manavas (Golden Humans), descendants of Devs (Gods).
 Dhananjay, a warrior from Swarna Nagri, initially fought Dhruva, but became his friend and gave him the power to breathe inside water.
 This issue set higher benchmark in writing and presenting a storytelling in Comic books industry of India.

 This issue also introduced Natasha, daughter of Grand Master Robo and Dhruva's love interest.
 Natasha went on to become the first and only person to know Chandika's secret identity.
 Dhruva's ability to communicate with animals and birds was well established but this issue explored Dhruva's ability to communicate with dolphins as well.
 In 1993, Black Cat (alter ego: Richa) was introduced in a self-titled issue to further complicate Dhruva's love life.
 Grand Master Robo is a key storyline that turned the Dhruva's life and well established all other characters introduced in this issue forever.
 The writer Anupam Sinha has said, in an interview, that he worked on this title during a period when he was in Mumbai (then Bombay), taking a break or hiatus from working for the Raj Comics.
 He famously incorporated a visual of the actual room where he was staying in Mumbai into one of the last panels of the comic as a personal signature or reflection of his working environment at the time.
 This detail is a cherished glimpse into the creator's process and makes the classic comic even more special for fans.